Ulric Cross: World War II service

-Distinguished legal career
+Legal career

 After the war, Cross studied law and he was called to the Bar under the aegis of the Middle Temple, London, on 26 January 1949.

 He then returned to Trinidad where, from 1949 to 1953, he was Legal Adviser to the Comptroller of Imports and Exports, Trinidad and Tobago.
 He also lectured in Trade Union History and Trade Union Law at the Extra-Mural Department of the University of the West Indies, located in Trinidad.
 He subsequently returned to London, and worked for some time as a producer for Talks and the famed Caribbean Voices at the BBC (1953–1957).

 Then his career took an entirely different turn, and he went to practise law in Ghana, Cameroon and Tanzania for many years.
 Between 1958 and 1960, he worked closely with Kwame Nkrumah in Ghana, where Cross was Crown Counsel and Senior Crown Counsel, and lectured in Criminal Law at the Ghana School of Law.
 Continuing his African journey, he served in West Cameroon (1960–1966), where he was elevated to Senior Crown Counsel and Attorney General, was a Member of the Cabinet, the House of Chiefs and the House of Assembly Avocat-General at the Federal Court of Justice of the Republic of Cameroon.
 In 1967, Cross became a High Court judge in Tanzania, where from 1968 to 1970 he was Chairman of the Permanent Labour Tribunal.
 He also served as a professor of law at the University of Dar es Salaam.

 Once again, Cross returned to Trinidad, this time in 1971 to serve as a High Court judge.
 In 1979, he was elevated to the Court of Appeal.
 He then became Chairman of the Law Reform Commission of Trinidad and Tobago, from 1982 to 1983, and in this position he made a significant contribution towards furthering the revision and development of the country's laws.
 On his death, Kamla Persad-Bissessar, then Prime Minister of Trinidad and Tobago, acknowledged his years spent on the judiciary of Trinidad and Tobago, saying: "Some of his judgments changed the landscape of Trinidad and Tobago."